Kaityle/Financial-Analyst-Data-Analyst-Portfolio/README.md

  **Slide Deck Analysis:** [Sleep & Lifestyle Insights Slide Deck](https://github.com/Kaityle/Financial-Analyst-Data-Analyst-Portfolio/blob/8afd2419b9891c298520fb0822038cc16d8fb4c9/_IDS%20400%20Final%20Project.pdf)

 - **Goal:** This project uses Python to analyze how lifestyle factors affect sleep health.
 Regression models, correlation matrices, and visualizations uncover key patterns, offering insights to improve well-being.

+- **Description:** The Sleep Health and Lifestyle Analysis project aims to uncover the relationship between lifestyle factors and sleep health using Python.
+With tools like pandas for data manipulation, matplotlib and seaborn for data visualization, and advanced regression models for analysis, the project identifies critical patterns and correlations.
+By examining factors such as physical activity, stress levels, and BMI, the study provides actionable insights to improve sleep quality and overall well-being.

+- **Skill:** Data Extraction, Data Manipulation, Data Visualization, Statistical Analysis, Python Programming

+- **Technical Tools:** Python, Google Colab, Jypyter Notebook

+- **Result:** Extracted the dataset from Kaggle and performed data manipulation using pandas.
+Successfully applied visualizations and regression models to uncover key insights about lifestyle factors affecting sleep health.
+The findings were summarized and presented in a slide deck, including clear recommendations to improve well-being.